Neuroinflab/kCSD-python/docs/source/TUTORIALS.rst

 Tutorials
 ---------

+Online version

-kcsd-python library comes with two extensive tutorials (at this moment, more soon).
+kcsd-python library comes with three extensive tutorials (at this moment, more soon).
 These can be tested using Jupyter notebook on your desktop after installing the kCSD-python package.
-Alternatively, they can be played around with without any installation on Binder in a web-browser.
-Note that in this case, the results from a browser are not saved, and cannot be retreived.
+Alternatively, they can be played around with without any installation on Google collaboratory in a web-browser. **Note: the results from a browser are not saved, and cannot be retreived.**

 Basic Features
 ~~~~~~~~~~~~~~